Ghaadyy/Sudoku-WinForms/README.md

 - Creates a random sudoku board for the player to solve
 - Features multiple levels of difficulty
-- Keeps track of balance (depending on wether the player won or lost the game)
+- Keeps track of balance (depending on whether the player won or lost the game)
 - Give out hints on request

 ### My Implementation